gudovskiy/yoloNCS/README.md

 ## Camera Input Script

+* To run this demo you need to have OpenCV installed with video support.
+For Ubuntu please follow OPTION 2 steps [here](http://milq.github.io/install-opencv-ubuntu-debian/)
 * Run "object_detection_app.py" to process a videos from your camera.
 For example: "python3 object_detection_app.py" to get camera detections as below:

 ![](/images/camera.png)